Carraça: Porto

 On 12 August 2020, Carraça signed a four-year contract with FC Porto.
 He took no part in the team until 21 November, when he started in a 2–0 victory at G.D.
 Fabril in the third round of the Taça de Portugal.

-Carraça was loaned to Belenenses SAD on 24 August 2021, for the season.
+Carraça was loaned to B-SAD on 24 August 2021, for the season.
 Having provided three assists and missed only eight games as the Lisbon-based side suffered relegation, he moved to Gil Vicente F.C. on the same basis.

+On 1 September 2023, Carraça's contract was terminated by mutual agreement.

+Later career

+On 10 October 2023, Carraça agreed to a one-year deal at top-division club G.D.
+Chaves; this was due to injury to Habib Sylla.